AndreyChiz/Docker-Infra-Stack/README.md

 # What is this

-A simple server stack with metrics, logs, traces, a database, a private Docker registry, and Traefik.
+A simple server stack with metrics, logs, traces, a database, a private Docker registry, and traefik with ACME TLS-managment.

 **_Simple as 1..2..3_**